Immigration to Azerbaijan: Religious and cultural adaptation

 96 percent of Azerbaijani population is Muslims.
 But all religious confessions are equal before the law.
 Until Islam, the religions such as Zoroastrianism and Christianity already existed in Azerbaijan.
 Currently, Islam is the dominant religion in Azerbaijan.

 Director General of ISESCO Dr. Abdulaziz Othman expressing his attitude to religious tolerance in Azerbaijan stated: “ISESCO has to reveal to the whole world how ancient and rich culture you have.
 We will accomplish all requirements from our side in terms of implementing documents signed in the field of cooperation with your country and this cooperation will be a sample for other member states.”

 During his visit to Azerbaijan in 2002 Rome Patriarch Bartholomew I stated: “I got satisfied from the level of religious tolerance.
 In Azerbaijan everyone can practice religion and carry out rites on his/her own will.”

 Immigrants from different nationalities do not face any difficulties in adapting to the country.
 As different cultural communities such as Russians, Ukrainians, Lacs, Lezgins, Slavians, Tats, Tatars, Georgians, Ingiloys, Talishians, Avars, Meskhetian turks, European and mountain Jews, Germans and Hellenes exist in all regions of Azerbaijan, rich cultural and spiritual heritage was formed in Azerbaijan throughout the centuries.

 Immigration regulations

 Immigration Options for Foreign Citizens

-Immigration to Azerbaijan as a foreign citizen is limited to skilled workers (individuals with either a university or polytechnic degree or at least 3 years of training together with job experience), students and their immediate family members.
-In 2010, The State Migration Service of Azerbaijan adopted Migration Code.

-Any person married to an Azerbaijani citizen may immigrate to Azerbaijan.
+According to the Migration Law, there are several legal grounds for migrating to Azerbaijan.
+Some of these include: foreigners doing business in the country; foreigners who have invested at least AZN 100,000 in real estate or hold a bank deposit of the same amount in Azerbaijan; foreigners who have obtained a work permit and are engaged in paid labor; and foreigners who are family members of residence permit holders or close relatives of Azerbaijani citizens.

 Refugees and Asylum-seekers

+According to the Migration Code of Azerbaijan, foreigners who are being discriminated against in their home countries due to their religion, political or religious views, or who face life-threatening situations, can apply for refugee or asylum status in Azerbaijan.
+Under the law, foreigners who have applied for asylum or refugee status are allowed to engage in paid labor without the need for a work permit.